Using SWOT as a Stakeholder Analysis tool

 ||What threats could the stakeholder bring to the project?
 Could the stakeholder put the project or business at risk?
 How can these threats be reduced?

-transactions or events this could be an obligation to your project, your organisation or to an outside body or group.
+transactions or events.
+This could be an obligation to your project, your organisation or to an outside body or group. stakeholdermap.com

 The results of the analysis should be documented and actions considered as part of your stakeholder engagement strategy.

-For example a stakeholder that is influential with low interest may bring significant opportunities which can be identified through SWOT analysis and exploited by raising their interest level in the project or organisation.
+a stakeholder that is influential, but has a low interest in the project, may bring significant opportunities which can be identified through SWOT analysis, and exploited by raising their interest level in the project or organisation.

 On the other hand these stakeholders can represent a significant threat, for example regulatory authorities will present a threat if they identify compliance issues late on in a project.
 Planning Law in the UK must be complied with on construction projects.
 Planning Officers can stop work and even cause buildings to be demolished if construction starts before planning permission has been granted.
 For example see Farmer who built secret castle behind straw bales loses court bid to save it from demolition.